Jbleezy/BO1-Reimagined/README.md

 * Zombies now spawn in the Stairs zone when in the Upper Centrifuge Zone
 * The easter egg song teddy bears will float up and rotate around while the song is active

+#### Centrifuge
+* Cooldown time has been doubled
+* No longer stops spinning for entire rounds
+* Deals 50 damage to players
+* Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible
+* The player that is closest to a zombie that is killed from the Centrifuge gets the kill

 #### Lunar Lander
 * Decreased cooldown after using the lunar lander from 30 seconds to 15 seconds
 * Increased cooldown after calling the lunar lander from 3 seconds to 15 seconds